-Estimates in columns 1 to 4 reveal large negative and statistically significant effects on the category dummy variables for both limited and unlimited partnerships.
-At the legal form, by industry, by prefecture, by year level the ROE of limited partnerships was between 4.5 and 5 percentage points lower than that of joint stock enterprises, the baseline category.
+by year level the ROE of limited partnerships was between 4.5 and 5 percentage points lower than that of joint stock enterprises, the baseline category.
 The ROE of unlimited partnerships was between 3.4 and 4.4 percentage points lower.
 Both estimates are large compared to the ROE sample mean of 1.2 percent.
-The estimates are reasonably stable across columns 1 to 4 with the addition of the year, industry and prefecture fixed effects.
+The estimates are reasonably stable across columns 1 to 4 with the addition of the year, industry, and prefecture fixed effects.

 In columns 5 and 6 the parameters on the dummy variables become statistically insignificant with the addition of controls for leverage and capital.
 Leverage enters positively and significantly, implying that enterprises with greater leverage had higher ROE, which may stem from the fact that if business owners can borrow capital at less than the marginal rate it can be earned within the enterprise, then ROE should be mechanically higher.
 More surprisingly, the coefficient on the logarithm of capital is positive, implying that larger enterprises had higher ROE, all else being equal.
-This contrasts with the negative relationship between market performance and size found in the finance literature (e.g., Fama and French, 1995).
-Potential explanations would be larger Japanese enterprises being able to benefit from scale and scope economies (Chandler et al., 1997), or that size correlates with unobserved managerial ability.
+This contrasts with the negative relationship between market performance and size found in the finance literature (e.g., Fama and French 1995).
+Potential explanations would be larger Japanese enterprises being able to benefit from scale and scope economies (Chandler, Amatori, and Hikino 1997), or that size correlates with unobserved managerial ability.

-While the coefficients on the limited and unlimited partnership dummy variables are statistically insignificant in columns 5 and 6, they become statistically significant in columns 7 and 8 with the introduction of industry and prefecture fixed effects respectively.
+While the coefficients on the limited and unlimited partnership dummy variables are statistically insignificant in columns 5 and 6, they become statistically significant in columns 7 and 8 with the introduction of industry and prefecture fixed effects, respectively.
 These estimates indicate that limited and unlimited partnerships underperformed joint stock enterprises by approximately 2 percentage points.
-The coefficients on the leverage and capital variables remain did not exist at this level, or data are missing in the government reports.
-The maximum number of observations for any one variable in the dataset is 12,592, and for all the variables included in the ROE specifications it is 9,624.

-economically large and statistically significant.
+The coefficients on the leverage and capital variables remain economically large and statistically significant.
 In column 9 the exclusion of prefectures in Kanto and Kinki leads to slightly larger differences in ROE between limited and unlimited partnerships and joint stock enterprises, whereas the effects of leverage and capital on ROE are smaller.
-Columns 10 and 11 show that the largest performance differences between enterprises are observed in a free market setting between 1922 and 1932, although average ROE (the mean of the dependent variable) was much higher between 1933 and 1939 in an environment where rising government spending and low interest rates may have promoted investment and business expansion.20 Overall, the baseline results and additional checks indicate that limited and unlimited partnerships underperformed in ROE terms relative to their joint stock counterparts.
+Columns 10 and 11 show that the largest performance differences between enterprises are observed in a free market setting between 1922 and 1932, although average ROE (the mean of the dependent variable) was much higher between 1933 and 1939 in an environment where rising government spending and low interest rates may have promoted investment and business expansion.
+Overall, the baseline results and additional checks indicate that limited and unlimited partnerships underperformed in ROE terms relative to their joint stock counterparts.